HOA Parking Rules 101: FAQs and How to Enforce Them

 Many community associations have areas or lots that are meant specifically for residents.

-Residents might pay for a space or parking may be included as a perk.
+Residents might pay for an HOA parking permit or parking may be included as a perk.
 Regardless, it is the board's responsibility to ensure that residents have access to their private space.

 In some associations, residents may be required to park in their driveway or garage.